kanidm/kanidm_ppa_automation/testing/README.md

 - `CATEGORY` - Which mirror category to install, `stable` (default) or `nightly`.
 - `KANIDM_VERSION` - Version prefix to install from the category. `1.4` would install the latest available 1.4, say 1.4.6.
 The default is latest.
 - `USE_LIVE` - Use the live Kanidm PPA mirror instead of a local snapshot.
 Default is `false`.
+- `TEST_TARGETS` - Space separated list of distro targets to run.
+Defaults to running all applicable targets.
 - `ALLOW_UNSIGNED` - Accept an unsigned kanidm_ppa_snapshot.zip.
 Defaults to `true` but raises
   warnings.